GeoffAAA/laravel-vue-task-manager/tasks-frontend/README.md

 ## API Integration

-The frontend connects to the Laravel API at `http://localhost:8000/api` by default (see `src/axios.js`).
+The frontend connects to the Laravel API at `http://localhost:8001/api` (see `src/axios.js`).
 Update this if your API runs on a different host/port.

 Endpoints: